LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W08-D2-WebPage-io2.md

 ### Running Code after the Page Loads with the `onload` Event

 Sometimes we need to execute some code as soon as the page loads.
 The example below reads the contents of an array and puts it into a list on the web page.
-Note that the `listTrees()` function could also be in a separate .js file.
+Note that the `listTrees()` function could alternatively be in a separate .js file.

 ```html
 <body onload="listTrees()">